crxunch/CrabCracker/README.md

   1. It only supports NTLM hashing.
   2. It does not support multi-threading.
-  3. It cannot parse files with characters that are not UTF-8 encoded.

 CrabCracker is soon to have the following improvements:

   1. Support for multiple hashing algorithms.
   2. Multi-threading.
-  3. Support for files containing characters that are not UTF-8 encoded.
   4. Hashlist parsing:
     a.
 Organize hashlist by commonality (most often occuring hashes move to front of list).
     b.
 Remove duplicate hashes.